The Ultimate Guide to Credit Cards

 Americans’ Total Credit Card Debt Over the Years

-The total outstanding credit card debt in the US has had a yo-yo effect over the years.
-It tends to rise and fall with the economy.
-For example, you’ll notice a spike in card debt around the Great Recession, when budgets tightened and reliance on credit increased.
+Total outstanding credit card debt in the U.S. has exhibited a yo-yo effect over the years, tending to rise and fall with the economy.
+For example, data reveals a spike in card debt around the Great Recession of 2007-2009, when budgets tightened and reliance on credit increased.

-Outstanding credit card debt in 2023 is at its highest level since the Fed began tracking revolving debt balances.
+Total outstanding credit card debt isn’t at its highest level since the Federal Reserve began tracking revolving debt balances, but it’s close.

 Source: Federal Reserve